 While the Maldives is more accessible and a favourite for families, Bora Bora is the exclusive paradise of couples.
-The islands have been welcoming honeymooners for decades and 90% of the visitors are starting their journey of a lifetime together.
+The islands have been welcoming honeymooners for decades and if you go there alone you may feel like the odd one out, like I did.

 I cannot honestly say which one of the two would be better for all those extraordinary requests but I trust that in both destinations you will be catered for by the experienced teams.

 So which one is better: Maldives or Bora?